Picture of Mia Hill

 Rabbits are adorable and intelligent pets, and just like any other animal, they can also fall prey to fleas.
 These tiny pests are hard to spot on rabbits, and their symptoms are often mistaken for other conditions.

 If your rabbit seems restless, scratches a lot, and has bald patches or red bumps on their skin, they likely have fleas.
+While fleas typically bite rabbits, female fleas may also bite humans, emphasizing the importance of flea control measures.
 You may also notice flea dirt, which looks like black specks on your rabbit’s fur.
 The best way to prevent fleas is to keep your rabbit’s living area clean and treat them regularly with flea medication.
+You should never use dog or cat flea treatments on rabbits, as they can be fatal.

 If you suspect your rabbit has fleas, it is important to take them to a veterinarian for proper diagnosis and treatment.